zevilz/zImageOptimizer/README.md

 - lossless image optimization with a small image size in the output;
 - works recursively;
 - checks optimization tools after the start;
-- option for automatic install dependences and optimization tools if one or more of it is not found (see supported distributions [here](https://github.com/zevilz/zImageOptimizer#automatical-installing-dependences));
+- option for automatic install dependencies and optimization tools if one or more of it is not found (see supported distributions [here](https://github.com/zevilz/zImageOptimizer#automatical-installing-dependencies));
 - readable output info and total info after optimization;
 - no limit for a file size (limited only by hardware);
 - no limit for a number of files;